gittestapi/gittestapi/README.md

     [
      {
        trid : 3 ,
-       tctitle: "this is test title 003 in test plan 001" }
+       tctitle: "this is test case title 003 in test plan 001" }
      {
        trid : 4 ,
-       tctitle: "this is test title 004 in test plan 001" }
+       tctitle: "this is test case title 004 in test plan 001" }
     ]
 }